Sales Commission Accounting: Guide to ASC 606

 Along with the compliance impact, the regulation calls for those accounting for sales commissions to identify and track commissions with immense detail.

-You can imagine how this could become complicated quickly when data is decentralised, especially given that there’s forecasting involved.
-Moreso, when a new sale is made to the same customer, the team must then figure out if this will affect the overall life of the customer, thereby affecting the amortisation schedule.
+You can imagine how this could become complicated quickly when data is decentralized, especially given that there’s forecasting involved.
+Moreso, when a new sale is made to the same customer, the team must then figure out if this will affect the overall life of the customer, thereby affecting the amortization schedule.

 Why the Need for ASC 606 Regulation on Sales Commissions?